 Himalayan Outback – Golden Mahseer Adventure: Fish the mighty Saryu and Mahakali Rivers on the borders of India and Nepal!
-Combining a cultural excitement of New Dehli, Agra and the Taj Mahel with a tiger safari and experience in Jim Corbett’s National Park and Golden Mahseer fly fishing adventure, this trip is far from the ordinary!
+Combining the cultural excitement of New Dehli, Agra, the Taj Mahel, a tiger safari and experience in Jim Corbett’s National Park and Golden Mahseer fly fishing adventure, this trip is far from the ordinary!
 Journey far into the Indian Himalayan mountain range to experience this one of kind angling excursion.

 The seeds for The Himalayan Outback began with a young outdoor enthusiast, Misty Dhillon.
 In 1994 young Misty Dhillon was first seduced by the mighty Himalayan Golden Mahseer.
 After his first few encounters, with what he calls a ‘Majestic Goddess’, it became apparent that his extraordinary passion was more than a seasonal obsession.
 The Himalayan Outback began as a young man’s dream to explore India’s untouched outback.
 This led to the connection of hundreds of anglers to a stunning eco-system and the people that have called it home for thousands of years.
 We are delighted to share these precious gems of India with you.